kitspace/kicad_footprints/README.md

 # KiCAD footprint collection
 This is a collection of all the KiCAD footprints I know of.
 If you know of any more, please let me know!
+All the official libraries are included in the `KiCad/` sub-directory.

-It's best used with footprint search that is part of kicad "product" (daily) builds.
+It is best used with the footprint search that has been merged into the development (master) branch of KiCAD.

 ![](screenshot.png)